 The water quality of MMDC's causeway bay, creeks, and rivers including the discharge points of settling ponds are being monitored regularly.
-In-house water sampling for these locations is done monthly using HORIBA U-50 water monitoring device and HACH colorimeter.
+In-house water sampling for these locations is done monthly using the HORIBA U-50 water monitoring device and HACH colorimeter.
 MMDC also tapped Ostrea Minerals Laboratory Incorporated-CDO to conduct a quarterly 3rd party analysis of the water samples.

 Test parameters cover temperature, pH, DO, BOD, TSS, and heavy metals such as arsenic, cadmium, lead, manganese, and nickel.
 For TSS, the water samples are analyzed by MMDC's assay laboratory chemists.
 Bacteriological analysis of domestic water sources at the facility is done at the Department of Health (DOH) regional office in Caraga.

-The total volume of water withdrawals, abstractions taken from ground surface water sources, is 93,701.58 cubic meters.
+The total volume of water withdrawals, abstractions taken from ground surface water sources, is 69,838.6 cubic meters.

 According to the DENR classification, the Company's usage is under Class C for industrial water supply.

 The quality is measured according to TSS or Total Suspended Solids (TSS).
 These are solid materials in water that are captured when filtered.
-The acceptable TSS for Class C is below 80 milligrams (mg) per liter (L).